Ib Benoh: Early paintings and exhibitions

-In January 1972, Benoh left Syria with a one-way ticket and headed for North Africa.
-He traced his heritage in Khoms and Tripoli, Libya, and visited Tunisia for the first time.
-While residing in Libya, Benoh obtained a Libyan citizenship and became an active art community member, working at the Unity of Fine and Plastic Arts department in the Ministry of Culture in Tripoli.
+While in Libya, Benoh became active in the local art scene, working in the Unity of Fine and Plastic Arts department within the Ministry of Culture in Tripoli.

 He sporadically published satirical cartoons and some of his written works.
 In his published contribution, "Truthfulness in Children's Art," written for the All Arts magazine, Benoh spoke of the overpowering directive methods in early art education having hindering effects on the natural creative act of a child.

 Living in a new environment, filled with bright colors and North African light, Benoh fully engrossed himself in experimental painting in gouache and later acrylics.
 Fascinated with the openness of Tripoli to the Mediterranean Sea, he abstracted from life the ever-changing movement of the waves, capturing the energy of the natural elements through large brushstrokes.
 He participated in regional group exhibitions with his new paintings and represented Libya in significant art events outside the country.
 Years later, he would reflect that, at the time, he was unaware of Modern Art in America.